fanoframework/fanoframework.github.io/dependency-container/index.md

 ## Container, factory and its service

-Dependency container, or simply container, is software component that manages any software components (aka, service).
+Dependency container, or simply container, is software component that manages any software components (a.k.a, service).
 In Fano Framework, dependency container implementation must implements `IDependencyContainer` interface.

 The services are registered into dependency container during service registration which later can be queried to retrieve service instance.